boot-clj/boot-cljs/README.md

 ### ClojureScript REPL

-You can also obtain a REPL in the browser where you may evaluate ClojureScript expressions.
+You can also obtain a [browser REPL][boot-cljs-repl] where you may evaluate ClojureScript expressions.
 Here is a sample `build.boot` file to get you started:

 ```clj
 (set-env!